Russian submarine Belgorod: Special missions and intelligence gathering

 The Belgorod Project is aimed at the development of a multi-role submarine platform with wide range of intelligence capabilities, in addition to its combat role.
-Among the strategic aims that have influenced the re-design of the K-329 Belgorod is the desire to set up and exploit the Arctic shelf as a major Geo-strategy objective for the Kremlin in the short to medium term, mostly for exploitation of energy resources in the High North, but also for control of the increasingly important sea trade route through the Arctic Ocean due to the melting of the Arctic ice.
+Among the strategic aims that have influenced the re-design of the K-329 Belgorod is the desire to set up and exploit the Arctic shelf as a major geo-strategy objective for the Kremlin in the short to medium term.
+This is mostly for the exploitation of energy resources in the High North, and for control of the increasingly important sea trade route through the Arctic Ocean due to the melting of the Arctic ice.

 An example for this shift towards the Arctic region can be seen in a new project to modernize and deploy a network of sonar listening stations, positioned on the Arctic seabed (code name Harmony, Russian: Гармония).
-High-ranking officials at the Pentagon as well as officers from other NATO member states have expressed their concerns in the period between the end of 2015 and the end of 2017 about the Russian plans for undersea cables for telecommunications.
+High-ranking officials at the Pentagon as well as officers from other NATO member states expressed their concerns between the end of 2015 and the end of 2017 about the Russian plans for undersea cables for telecommunications.

 The new objective, in April 2021, from the Russian Defense Ministry to send the K-329 into service in the Pacific zone comes with rising military tensions in the North Pacific.
-At the time of the submarine's commissioning in July 2022, it was reported that she would operate in an initial experimental role with the Northern Fleet before transferring to the Pacific.
+At the time of the submarine's commissioning in July 2022, it was reported that she would operate in an initial experimental role with the Northern Fleet, before transferring to the Pacific.
+She was still deployed in the Northern Fleet operational area as of mid-2025.